 You’ll see same-sex couples, both male and female, of all ages and nationalities.

-I suppose there are gay people and same-sex couples in Mazatlán, too.
-But I haven’t personally seen any public displays of affection or anyone who appeared to be a same-sex couple.
-Mazatlán is more of a Mexican destination than an international resort, and their traditional conservatism shows in this area.
+There are gay people and same-sex couples in Mazatlán, too.
+But they’re not that open, and I haven’t seen any public displays of affection.
+Mazatlán is more of a Mexican destination than an international resort, and their traditional conservatism shows in this area… when compared to PV.